 It also comes with a Wraith Spire LED cooler that actually looks wicked, and happens to be one of the best-looking stock coolers you can buy at the moment.

 However, if you are looking to push the CPU to its limit in terms overclocking, then you are going to need more than just that.

-Instead of launching an all-new platform and cutting the support for the older one, AMD did better and made the Ryzen 2 backward compatible with older motherboards, and not just that, they even launched newer 400 series motherboards for those who want to completely upgrade.
+Instead of launching an all-new platform and cutting the support for the older one, AMD did better and made the Ryzen 2 backward compatible with older motherboards, and not just that, they even launched newer 400 series motherboards for those who want to upgrade completely.

-While AMD graphic cards are often roasted on the internet for having higher thermals, the company has done right with the AMD Ryzen 7 2700 and instead of opting for traditional soldering methods, they have gone for a method called Indium soldering which is supposedly better for thermal performance.
+While AMD graphic cards are often roasted on the internet for having higher thermals, the company has done right with the AMD Ryzen 7 2700, and instead of opting for traditional soldering methods, they have gone for a technique called Indium soldering which is supposedly better for thermal performance.